You are here

 This information is for Principal Investigators (and their study teams) who are conducting human gene transfer clinical trials at U-M:

-There are special reporting requirements for adverse events that occur on human gene transfer clinical trials at U-M. These requirements differ from those described in the Standard IRBMED Adverse Event Reporting Timetable.
+The reporting requirements for adverse events that occur on U-M human gene transfer clinical trials differ from those described in the Standard IRBMED Adverse Event Reporting Timetable.
 Principal Investigators at U-M involved in this type of clinical trial must follow the U-M IBC Adverse Event Reporting Requirements for Human Gene Transfer Clinical Trials, which explains the criteria, the timing, and the process for reporting human gene transfer AEs to the U-M IBC and, when required, to the NIH Office of Biotechnology Activities (NIH OBA).
 See the AE process information on the IBC Human Gene Transfer Clinical Trials web page for more information.

 References and Resources

-See the Enviromnent, Health & Safety (EHS) Contact website for additional contact information.
+See the Environment, Health & Safety (EHS) Contact website for additional contact information.

 For after hours emergency, contact the U-M Division of Public Safety & Security at (734) 763-1131 or from a campus phone, 911.